Home » Crafts » Decoupage Wooden Letters

 it's a small world decoupage wooden letters for nursery or playroom-great for a baby shower

-I absolutely LOVE the way the It’s a Small World decoupage letters turned out!
+I LOVE the way the It’s a Small World decoupage letters turned out!
 I can’t wait to use them at the shower and then give them to Jamie and Andy to use in Eli’s room or playroom.

 Do you have any tips for decoupaging wooden letters?